Holy War (BYU–Utah): 2013: Twenty to Thirteen in 2013

-2015 Las Vegas Bowl: Holy War in Sin City
+2015: Holy War in Sin City

 The planned hiatus for 2014–2015 was unexpectedly cut short.
-On December 6, 2015, it was announced that BYU would play Utah on December 19, 2015 in the Las Vegas Bowl.
+On December 6, 2015, it was announced that BYU would play Utah on December 19, 2015, in the Las Vegas Bowl.
 It was the first time the teams met in the postseason and the first Holy War game to be played at a neutral site.

 During the first 8 minutes of the game, Utah forced a Las Vegas Bowl record five turnovers in the first quarter, resulting in a 35–0 lead.
-Though BYU would score four unanswered touchdowns to narrow the lead to 35–28, Utah was able to secure a crucial first down at the end of the game to run out the clock.
+Though BYU scored four unanswered touchdowns to narrow the lead to 35–28, Utah was able to secure a crucial first down at the end of the game to run out the clock.
 After the first five minutes of the game, BYU never possessed the ball with a chance to tie or take the lead in the game.
 Utah took the bowl game with a 35–28 win, ending Bronco Mendenhall's last game as BYU's head coach with a loss.

 2016–present: Whittingham versus Sitake

-2016: Hindsight is 20-20
+2016: Hindsight is 20–20

 The first BYU offensive play from scrimmage in the 2016 game resulted in an interception, returned by Sunia Tauteoli for a 41-yard Utah pick-six.
-However, Utah subsequently committed several turnovers, which would lead to two BYU field goals and a touchdown late in the 2nd Quarter.
+However, Utah subsequently committed several turnovers, which lead to two BYU field goals and a touchdown late in the 2nd quarter.
 Utah answered with a touchdown of their own and held a slim 14–13 lead as the teams headed into the locker room for halftime.
 After adding a field goal in the third quarter and one in the fourth quarter, Utah led 20–13 with 2:47 to go.
 Taysom Hill led BYU on 75-yard drive, capped off by a 7-yard touchdown run with 18 seconds to play.
 Rather than kick the PAT to make it 20–20, BYU Head Coach Kalani Sitake decided to go for the two-point conversion and the win.
 Quarterback Taysom Hill ran the ball up the middle on a draw, but the Utes stopped him at the three-yard line.
-Utah would emerge victorious by a score of 20–19, despite committing six turnovers in the game.
+Utah emerged victorious by a score of 20–19, despite committing six turnovers in the game.

 2017: The Tyler Huntley Show

 In the 2017 matchup, Utah quarterback Tyler Huntley racked up a career-high 300 passing yards (27-of-36) and added a career-high 89 yards on the ground and a touchdown.
 The Utes held a 13-point lead to end the third quarter, but a late fourth quarter touchdown from BYU made it a six-point game, putting the pressure on the Utes' defense.
 They didn't disappoint, forcing three incomplete passes to regain possession and claim the victory.
-Utah would win the game, 19–13.
+Utah won the game, 19–13.